playcanvas/developer.playcanvas.com/content/en/user-manual/templates/index.md

 You can drag & drop a Template Asset in your scene or right click under an Entity in the Hierarchy and select Template &rarr; Add Instance.
 Then you can select the Template Asset and that will an instance of it under the clicked Entity.

-When an Entity is an instance of a Template it will have a slightly difference appearence in the Hierarchy:
+When an Entity is an instance of a Template it will have a slightly difference appearance in the Hierarchy:

 ![Template Instance][1]